 Once again, allowing registrations under such circumstances creates the question of what effect the registration ought to have in trademark disputes.
 But here, the answer is easy: absolutely none.
 Recall that in Galt House Inc. v.
 Home Supply Co., one of the competing claimants incorporated a business under the name Galt House.
-Quoting a corporatelaw treatise, the court explained, "Mere incorporation under a particular name does not create the right to have such name protected against use by another."30 The corporate registry is a business-facing public record.
+Quoting a corporate-law treatise, the court explained, "Mere incorporation under a particular name does not create the right to have such name protected against use by another."
+The corporate registry is a business-facing public record.
 Consumers do not read it.
 Unless and until a business starts advertising or selling to consumers, it has not actually established any goodwill.
 The corporate-name registry serves a wholly non-trademark role.

 Still, the occasional consumer-confusion concept sneaks into the rules on acceptable corporate names.
 We have already seen that under the former version of the MBCA, secretaries of state did some policing of "deceptively similar" names.
 Another issue is that some terms have legislatively fixed meanings; corporations cannot use them unless the terms really are descriptive of its business.
 Consider Harvard Business Services v.
-Coyle, in which the plaintiff tried to file a certificate of incorporation for a corporation to be called "Bank Financial Services, Inc."31 The Delaware Secretary of State rejected the filing because the corporation was not authorized to engage in the business of banking.32 The court upheld this action, even though there was no express statutory prohibition on this use of the workd "bank."
+Coyle, in which the plaintiff tried to file a certificate of incorporation for a corporation to be called "Bank Financial Services, Inc." The Delaware Secretary of State rejected the filing because the corporation was not authorized to engage in the business of banking.
+The court upheld this action, even though there was no express statutory prohibition on this use of the workd "bank."
 It had this to say about the Secretary's discretion to refuse other proposed names:

 Surely, if an incorporator attempted to incorporate in Delaware using obscene or libelous language in the proposed corporate name, the Secretary would have the discretion to refuse such a filing.
 Similarly, if a proposed corporation's name consisted of five hundred words, the Secretary would have the authority to refuse to accept the certificate of incorporation for filing if the overly lengthy corporate name would cause undue confusion or difficulty in administration.
-This discretion is not delineated in the statute, but seems implicit in the Secretary's duty to accept corporate filing.33
+This discretion is not delineated in the statute, but seems implicit in the Secretary's duty to accept corporate filings.33

 Another type of business name registry is more closely related to trademark law.
-Many states regulate assumed names: i.e., names used by a person or business when they present themselves to consumers under a name other than their own.
-The official name on the corporate paperwork may be Sanchez Grocery and Deli, but if the sign out front 29.
-MBCA § 4.01 cmt. b.
+Many states regulate assumed names: i.e., names used

+29. MBCA § 4.01 cmt. b.

-Galt House Inc. v.
+30. Galt House Inc. v.
 Home Supply Co., 483 S.W.2d 107, 112.
 (Ky.
 1972).